tkruse/build-bench/Buildsystems.md

 The file syntax for the .bazelrc file also has several unconventional features.
 Examples online also show some oddities like using java_binary rule with main class "does.not.exist" to get a fatjar, instead of having that as an option in the java_library rule.

 I struggled to get the common-math classes and test classes compile and test even with the rule documentation.
-The documentation of the rules is insufficient, the tutorials do not cover tests.
+The documentation of the rules at the time  was insufficient, the tutorials did not cover tests.
+However, one year later a lot of work seems to have gone into more documentation.

-All of this is a mere matter of improving documentation and maybe a little polishing of the build rules for the general public outside Google.
+Bazel uses a database of build results (and input commands) to check whether the inputs of a given tasks have changed, so it does not rely on timestamps of files in the filesystem.

 ## pants